tigerbeetle/tigerbeetle/docs/internals/vsr.md

 In response to a `get_reply`:

-- Reply with the `command=reply` message (the requested reply), if available and valid.
+- Respond with the `command=reply` message (the requested reply), if available and valid.
 - Otherwise do not reply.

 ### Protocol: Client